-The Authority invests its idle cash primarily in U.S. government securities-based money market mutual funds in accordance with the Authority's investment policy.
-Unrestricted investments may also include U.S. bank issued certificates of deposit and municipal bonds.
+The Authority's investments consist primarily of U.S. government securities-based money market mutual funds in accordance with the Authority's investment policy.
+Unrestricted investments may also include U.S. bank issued certificates of deposit, U.S. Treasury bills, and municipal bonds.
 Generally, the policy requires investments to be in U.S. government obligations or obligations explicitly guaranteed by the U.S. government to reduce the Authority's related credit risk, custodial credit risk, and interest rate risk.

 Credit risk is the risk that an issuer or guarantor of a security may default on its payment obligations.
-The U.S. government securities-based money market mutual funds, at June 30, 2020 and 2019 were rated AAA by the Standards & Poor's Corporation, and Aaa by Moody's Investors Service.
-Certificates of deposit at June 30, 2020 and June 30, 2019 were rated Three-Star or higher by Bauer Financial or A1/A/A or higher by Moody's/S&P/Fitch.
+The U.S. government securities-based money market mutual funds, at June 30, 2021 and 2020 were rated AAA by the Standards & Poor's Corporation, and Aaa by Moody's Investors Service.
+Certificates of deposit at June 30, 2021 and June 30, 2020 were rated Three-Star or higher by Bauer Financial or A1/A/A or higher by Moody's/S&P/Fitch.

 Custodial credit risk for deposits is the risk that in the event of a bank failure, the government's deposits may not be returned to it.
 The Authority does not have a formal policy for custodial credit risk.
 Deposits are exposed to custodial credit risk if they are uninsured and uncollateralized.
 From time to time, account balances may exceed limits insured by the Federal Deposit Insurance Corporation.
-As of June 30, 2020, the bank balance of the Authority's deposits in financial institutions was approximately \$340,000 of which approximately \$90,000 was uninsured and uncollateralized.
-However, as of June 30, 2019, the bank balance of the Authority's deposits in financial institutions was approximately \$240,000 and was either fully insured or collateralized.
+As of June 30, 2021, the bank balance of the Authority's deposits in financial institutions was approximately \$187,000 and was either fully insured or collateralized.
+However, as of June 30, 2020, the bank balance of the Authority's deposits in financial institutions was approximately \$340,000 of which approximately \$90,000 was uninsured and uncollateralized.

 Custodial credit risk for investments is the risk that, in the event of the failure of the counterparty, the Authority will not be able to recover the value of its investments or collateral securities that are in possession of an outside party.
 Investments that are evidenced by securities are exposed to custodial credit risk if they are uninsured, not registered in the name of the Authority, or are held by a counterparty or the counterparty's trust department but not in the name of the Authority.
-The Authority's position in U.S. government securities-based mutual funds is not subject to custodial credit risk because these open-ended mutual funds are not evidenced by securities.
-At June 30, 2020 and June 30, 2019, all of the Authority's negotiable certificates of deposit were fully insured.
+The Authority's position in U.S. government securities-based mutual funds is not subject to custodial credit risk because these openended mutual funds are not evidenced by securities.
+The Authority's U.S. Treasury bills are held by its agent in the Authority's name.
+At June 30, 2021 and June 30, 2020, all of the Authority's negotiable certificates of deposit were fully insured.